 NSCC’s Applied Oceans Research Group (AORG) investigates the latest innovations in ocean survey instruments, including subsea camera systems, multi-beam echo sounders and autonomous platforms, such as autonomous surface and autonomous underwater vehicles.

-Thanks to a $1 million investment from the Natural Sciences and Engineering Research Council of Canada (NSERC), Dr. Craig Brown and his team are building greater knowledge about our ocean floor with integrated ocean mapping technologies.
+Thanks to a one-million dollar investment from the Natural Sciences and Engineering Research Council of Canada (NSERC), AORG is building greater knowledge about our ocean floor with integrated ocean mapping technologies.
 This five-year research program is working with ocean-sector partners to develop innovative seafloor mapping methods and techniques to support a variety of offshore activities, initially focusing on fisheries applications.
 Sonar technologies that map the seafloor are a main area of research.
 Using data obtained from a combination of techniques, including high-resolution photos and videos of the seafloor, the goal is to create detailed maps which can ultimately lead to more sustainable environmental management and assessment processes.